LinkedEarth Logo. Credit: Deborah Khider

 What is LinkedEarth?

-LinkedEarth is a community of paleoscientists working to develop standards and software to enable paleoscience in the era of Big Data.
-This community produces data products and standards, software, cyberinfrastructure, and training opportunities.
+LinkedEarth is a community of paleoscientists working to develop standards and software to advance paleoscience in the era of Big Data.
+This community creates data products, establishes standards, develops software and cyberinfrastructure, and provides training opportunities.

-LinkedEarth originated in 2016 through a grant from the National Science Foundation EarthCube program.
-The original goal of the project was to create a platform for the archival of paleoclimate dataset and to centralize the discussion about standardization of these datasets.
-Since then, the community has grown towards using these standards to build automated tools for the analysis of these datasets and other data products.
+LinkedEarth originated in 2016 through a grant from the National Science Foundation’s EarthCube program.
+The project’s initial goal was to create a platform for archiving paleoclimate datasets and centralizing discussions about standardizing these datasets.
+Since then, the community has expanded its focus to include leveraging these standards to build automated tools for analyzing datasets and creating other data products.

-There is no formal registration for LinkedEarth.
-We hope that you will join this growing community because the tools we provide become part of your scientific workflow.
+There is no formal registration process to join LinkedEarth.
+We encourage you to become part of this growing community and integrate our tools into your scientific workflow.

-This website contains general information about LinkedEarth.
-For news and updates, please follow our Medium blog and our Twitter feed.
+This website provides general information about LinkedEarth.
+For news and updates, follow our Medium blog, Twitter feed and BlueSky account <https://bsky.app/profile/linkedearth.bsky.social>_.

 People